tk-randhawa/Predictive-Modelling-and-Clustering/README.md

-This project was for a previous data science assignment -- see the instructions for the assignment below:
+This project was for a previous data science assignment -- see the instructions for the assignment below.
+The task was very vague, and no context on the data was provided, so it was a very interesting project!

 INSTRUCTIONS: